 Trade & Investment

-Goal (2016-2020): To establish the principle that the public interest and integrity of national judicial systems should not be undermined by trade and investment rules, particularly investment disputes.
+GOALS: To establish the principle that the public interest and integrity of national judicial systems should not be undermined by trade and investment rules, particularly through the settlement of investment disputes.

 |Governments in the South/EU start to question their investment agreements.||

 |The inclusion of investment protection in the EU-led bilateral FTAs is challenged by media.||

 |Policy-makers in EU and South speak critically about the dangers of investment arbitration and see the need for reform.||

 |Opinion-makers, including lawyers, add their voices to the growing critique of IIAs/ISDS.||

 |CSOs in Asia (ASEAN + India) and Latin America increase awareness of the dangers of IIAs and ISDS and capacity to engage their own governments and media on the investment protection agenda and are able to propose alternatives.||

 |Dutch government indicates willingness to review their model BITs and renegotiate their old ones.||

 |MEPs and policy-makers in EU and the South accept that ICS does not address the key flaws of ISDS system.||

 - Based on key input from an independent commission headed by TNI’s Cecilia Olivet, Ecuador pulled out of all its Bilateral Investment Treaties.